Biology Bricks logo

 So, we have levels of organisation in a habitat.
 Through each one, there are predators and prey, until you reach the top level.
 This top level is called the Apex Predator.
 This level system is called trophic levels.

-Interesting fact: a food chain can have multiple prey and predators in it, but will then be classed as a food web, with interlinking animals and species.
+A food chain can have multiple prey and predators in it, but will then be classed as a food web, with interlinking animals and species.
+In the natural world there are many food webs, and multiple food chains within those webs.

 Levels of Organisation